 Beverley Naidoo is the Carnegie award-winning author of many novels for children and young adults.

-Brought up during the apartheid years in South Africa, much of Beverley’s writing reflects crossing boundaries and she has set her novels in South Africa, Nigeria, Kenya and the UK.
+Brought up during the apartheid years in South Africa, much of Beverley’s writing reflects crossing boundaries and she has set her award-winning novels in South Africa, Nigeria, Kenya and the UK.
 Beverley’s first novel, Journey to Jo’burg, was banned in South Africa until 1991 and has never been out of print in the UK since publication in 1985.
-It now appears in the Collins Modern Classics list at Harper Collins and is frequently used in schools worldwide.
+It now appears in the Collins Modern Classics list at Harper Collins and is frequently read in schools worldwide.

 Her novel Burn My Heart has been adapted for the stage by the Trestle Theatre Company.
 Beverley’s stage adaptation of her story The Playground was premiered at the Polka Theatre.
 She also adapted The Other Side of Truth for BBC Radio 4.